Jesus Is King: Accolades

-On Rolling Stone's list of the best hip hop albums of 2019, Jesus Is King was ranked at number 16.
+On Rolling Stone's list of the best hip-hop albums of 2019, Jesus Is King was ranked at number 16.
 The album was listed at the same position on the list of the year's best foreign albums by Afisha Daily, from Russia.
 Complex named Jesus Is King as the 50th best album of 2019, with Skelton praising the production but criticizing the songwriting, despite concluding that "it's certainly worth a listen" even with some faults.
 Caramanica ranked the album as the ninth best of the year, complementing it for showing West channeling his older self.
 Jesus Is King was listed by The Mercury News as the 44th best album of the 2010s, with Jim Harrington writing of it: "Arguably the boldest, bravest album of the decade."
-Conversely, Jesus Is King has been ranked as the worst Kanye West album by Consequence and Far Out magazine.
+Conversely, Jesus Is King has been ranked as the worst Kanye West album by Consequence.

 Jesus Is King was nominated for Rap/Hip Hop Album of the Year at the 51st GMA Dove Awards.
 The album won the awards of Top Christian Album and Top Gospel Album at the 2020 Billboard Music Awards, becoming the first album to ever win both of the awards.
 At the 63rd Annual Grammy Awards, Jesus Is King was awarded Best Contemporary Christian Music Album.
-This stood as West's 22nd win at the Grammy Awards, resulting in him briefly tying Jay-Z as the most awarded hip hop performer in the ceremony's history, though that title was reclaimed again by Jay-Z when he won his 23rd Grammy later that night.
+This stood as West's 22nd win at the Grammy Awards, resulting in him briefly tying Jay-Z as the most awarded hip-hop performer in the ceremony's history, though that title was reclaimed again by Jay-Z when he won his 23rd Grammy later that night.